kamalfarhat/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 **Data Cleanup steps:**

-1- Use rbind() for both X and Y dataset to combine the test and train data in one dataset
-2- Use Colnames() to give meaningful variable names for the X dataset using the features dataset
+1- Use rbind() to combine the test and train data in one dataset for X, Y and subject datasets 2- Use Colnames() to give meaningful variable names for the X dataset using the features dataset
 3- Create a subset of the data using grep() to extract  the measurements on the mean and standard deviation only for each measurement
 4- Add a new column containing descriptive activity names to name the activities in the data set using cbind() with the activty labels and Y datasets